Date Set for the 2010 GORD October 23, 2009

 Seven Riders then Burritos March 10, 2009

-Posted by AR Guide in Adventure Recreation, Events, Mountain Biking, Trail Running.Tags: Arizona, Brownlow Trail, Go Off Road Duathlon, GORD, Mountain Biking, multisport, Prescott
+Posted by Dave Of Prescott in Adventure Recreation, Events, Mountain Biking, Trail Running.Tags: Arizona, Brownlow Trail, Go Off Road Duathlon, GORD, Mountain Biking, multisport, Prescott

 On Monday morning a group of folks who will be racing in the GORD came up to pre-ride the course.
 Rick, who runs Sierra Adventure Sports was among them, however he won’t be racing.
 Instead Rick is going to be a volunteer and help with the timing.